|

 grow to twelve centimetres or more, the vines grow up to three

-meters or even more.
+meters or even 20 metres.
 It is dioecious (either male- or female plant),

 with both sexes having white flowers around four centimetres.
 The